-Looking for a creative career that combines problem-solving and human empathy with an upper level salary?
+Looking for a creative career that combines problem-solving and human empathy with strong compensation?

 In this article, we'll talk about how to become a UX designer without a degree (or any prior experience), how long it might take before you can expect to land your first job, as well as some tips and insights into crafting a portfolio that will help you stand out from other candidates.